Marx-wrld/Twitter-bot/README.md

 # Twitter-bot
-This is a Python based Twitter bot called TheafterMarx built using the twepy library
+This is a Python based Twitter bot called TheafterMarx built using the tweepy library